the Tisatsar Newslettr

 When buying insurance, you must always consider the risk your counter-party will not be able to cover the risk.
 Is a mere insurance agent able to stop a volcano from erupting?
 No — they can only write you a check after the damage is done.

-yesterday to help with re-building.
-Tonga could also have invested in infrastructure to ensure that people don’t die of dehydration or exposure before the money (and the physical goods
+That question of insurance arises with the situation the country of Tonga finds itself in.
+There are two types of insurance.
+Tonga could have been paying Berkshire Hathaway7 $100 million per year for volcano insurance, and received a $5 billion check8 yesterday to help with re-building.
+Tonga could also have invested in infrastructure to ensure that people don’t die of dehydration or exposure before the money (and the physical goods9) actually arrive.

-of that infrastructure.
+This is the proof10 of that infrastructure.
 So far, it looks like a passing grade.

-receives indirect compensation through insurance for situations like this.
+As far as volcano insurance, they have chosen a more indirect approach.
+Tonga votes with the Western bloc at the United Nations, and in lieu of uncouth annual payments11 receives indirect compensation through insurance for situations like this.
 Certainly Australia, New Zealand, and the United States will provide all reasonable aid and assistance — if for no other reason than to deny China the opportunity to do so.

 I’m not sure whether “maybe everybody should work Sundays” is the best take for an advertising test.